- Education and Science»

 Standard of deferred payments: Since the value of money is less stable (normally) today’s credit transactions are accounted in money, but the debt may paid only in future.
 Here the current credit transactions are measured in money with a future value.
 This function of money may not true in economic instability conditions like inflation, deflation etc.

 III – Contingent Functions

-c) money determine total production and consumption etc.
+c) Money determines total production and consumption etc.

-d) National Income or total output of an economy are measure in money
+d) National Income or total output of an economy can measured in money